Open-Hardware-Leaders/Corchea/README.md

 #### Paper-fluidic open science hardware for research, teaching and more.
 ---
 ### Introduction
 Welcome to the Corchea repository!
-The name of this project comes from the musical note eighth quaver or eighth note, in spanish corchea.
-The first version of the device on 2017 uses two petri dishes connected with a U shaped strip of paper look very similar to corchea, more specificaly to  the unicode symbol U+266B for corchea.
+The name of this project comes from the musical note quaver or eighth note, in spanish corchea.
+The first version of the device on 2017 used two petri dishes connected with a U shaped strip of paper look very similar to corchea, more specificaly to  the unicode symbol U+266B for corchea.
 A musician friend makes me note that in fact that shape is a double corchea, but is too long and I have too many files with this name so it will remains as Corchea.

 ### Design:
 <img src="https://github.com/Open-Hardware-Leaders/Corchea/blob/master/Corchea%20design.png" height="300" />